verestv/FIM/README.md

 -After you saved baseline , run program .
 It will give alerts in real time in case something happenes to your files.

-(files in CF2 folder are just example, and program monitor files in this folder , but u can change to your folder in python script)
+(files in CF2 folder are just example, and program monitor files in this folder , but u can specify your own folder in python script)
 <br />
 <h2>Languages and modules used</h2>